acm-uga/openSourceSpring23/README.md

 - This installs all of the packages and dependencies in the node_modules folder.
 This will take a few seconds
 Execute: npm start

+3. Exectue: npm start dev
+- This runs the application in development mode, so you don't have to re-run application to see changes everytime

 <br>

 <b>Project Google Doc</b>: https://docs.google.com/document/d/1mQmhqu-vUGuBPI9OOYplPoU0yFRHXkM2SMmblyB4Oes/edit